3diglab/3DiGlab.github.io/_people/giulio_vigano.md

         # title: Custom Social
         # url: https://www.alberteinstein.com/
 ---
 Giulio Viganò is a PhD researcher in Computer Science with a background in Mathematics (M.Sc., University of Milan, recipient of the EG-Italy Best MSc Thesis Award).
 His work revolves around geometry processing and machine learning.
-He is particularly interested in developing machine learning techniques for spectral geometry processing, as well as in utilizing spectral geometry to enhance machine learning.
-He has collaborated with researchers at École Polytechnique and UC Santa Barbara.
+He is particularly interested in developing machine learning techniques for spectral geometry processing, as well as in utilizing spectral geometry to enhance neural architecture understanding.
-He is fascinated by the elegance of well-done things — from mathematics to carefully shaped ideas — and by the clarity that emerges from simplicity and structure.
+He is fascinated by complex interactions and by the human attempt to make sense of them through simplicity and structure, whether in mathematics, communication, or football.